junjypark/CLEAN/README.md

 <div id='id-q4'/>

-**Is it possible to fit CLEAN separately for two hemispheres and combine results afterwards?**
+**Is it possible to fit CLEAN/CLEAN-R/CLEAN-V separately for two hemispheres and combine results afterwards?**

 Yes, it is **necessary** to set a brain-wise threshold that controls FWER at the nominal level.
 Please make sure you specify the same seed (`seed`) and the same number of resamples (`nperm`) for the `Clean()` function.
 Then you may use the `combine()` function to get a new threshold.